zerozero/zerozero.github.io/collections/_posts/1998-05-01-tolv-netter.md

 </div>
 <br/>

-Back in 1998 I had the opportunity, along with my some-time-collaborator Georgina Evans, to take part in a pretty special show curated by Jana Winderen: Tolv Netter (Twelve Nights).
-It was to take place during the NattJazz festival in Bergen and, along with a number of other artists, we would produce sound-based work that would fill the voids between concert spaces at the United Sardine Factory.
+Back in 1998 I had the opportunity, along with my some-time-collaborator Georgina Evans, to take part in a very special show curated by Jana Winderen: Tolv Netter (Twelve Nights).
+It would take place during the NattJazz festival in Bergen, Norway.
+Together with a number of other artists, we would produce sound-based work to fill the voids between concert spaces at the United Sardine Factory.

+For our piece we hooked up a microphone to the computer and analysed the incoming audio using a fast fourier transform (FFT).
+This allowed us to compute the relative velocities of each frequency band in the incoming signal.
+A simple artificial intelligence implementation mapped the frequencies to one of a number of animations such that the higher the velocity the higher the frame number of the animation.
+This meant that by singing a very 'pure' tone with increasing loudness the singer would play the animation forwards and the inverse would play the animation backwards.

+Naturally this is a difficult technique to master but great entertainment and appropriate at a jazz festival: the sounds produced were like an avant-garde jazz composition, an induced _scat_ elicited by the playfulness of the participants in response to the software.

 From the catalogue: